 Photo by Pack Rafting Chile.

 A lot has changed over the past 18 years in our company and gear offerings.
-We have come a long way from our first tent the Europa and our very first backpack the Moonlight, which had an option for a vest instead of shoulder straps, unheard of at the time.
-In fact, over the years Ron has always pushed the envelope of gear and never being afraid to try something new, a little-known fact is that back in 2008 Ron was he first person to make a shelter out of DCF fabric when he released the Refuge-X tent.
+We have come a long way from our first tent (the Europa) and our very first backpack (the Moonlight, which had an option for a vest instead of shoulder straps - unheard of at the time.
+In fact, over the years Ron has always pushed the envelope of gear and never been afraid to try something new.
+A little-known fact is that, back in 2008, Ron was the first person to make a shelter out of DCF fabric when he released the Refuge-X tent.

-Today we offer a wide variety of shelters like the award-winning Lunar Solo and Gatewood Cape, and everything from ultralight tarps to ultralight 2-person double wall tents.
-Our packs now range from our newest items like the Daybreaker Pack day pack and the Swift-X developed for thru-hikers looking for a great pack that can comfortable carry all their food, water and gear.
-We even offer a series of load hauling beauties like the Fusion 50 for those times when you need to load up a ton of water and food for a seven day stretch through a hot desert.
+Today we offer a wide variety of shelters like the award-winning Lunar Solo and Gatewood Cape and everything from ultralight tarps to ultralight 2-person double-wall tents.
+Our packs now range from our newest items like the Wy'east Daypack and the Swift X developed for thru-hikers looking for a great pack that can comfortably carry all their food, water, and gear.
+We even offer a series of load-hauling beauties like the Fusion 50 for those times when you need to load up a ton of water and food for a seven-day stretch through a hot desert.

-Through it all though Ron has stood by his belief, that gear should solve one’s problem not create one for them in the field.
-With that in mind we use three guiding principles when we design gear; It must be light in weight, high in quality, and affordable.
+Through it all, Ron has stood by his belief that gear should solve one’s problem not create one for them in the field.
+With that in mind, we use three guiding principles when we design gear; It must be light in weight, high in quality, and affordable.
 Ron is still out there hiking, testing new designs and fabrics to see how they perform in the field.
 When Ron is back in the shop, he has taken the task of helping train the next generation of gear designers in-house so we can continue to provide innovative designs for many years to come based on his design philosophies and principles that guide us as a company.

 Written by Whitney "Allgood" LaRuffa.